0xCoto/Virgo/paper.md

 naturally appear smeared, depending on the dispersion measure (integrated column density of free electrons from the observer to the source).
-To prevent implied degradations of the signal-to-noise ratio, incoherent dedispersion is optionally applied to dynamic spectra of pulsar observations, compensating for the unwanted smearing effects of the ISM.
+To prevent implied degradations of the signal-to-noise ratio, incoherent dedispersion is optionally applied to dynamic spectra of pulsar observations, compensating for the unwanted dispersive effects of the ISM.

 By additionally providing the observer with an important set of utilities, `Virgo` also makes for a great tool for planning (radio) observations.
 This includes the ability to